 - i.
 For a sole proprietorship, the sole proprietor; - ii.
-For a partnership, all general partners, and all limited partners owning 20% or more of the equity of the firm, or any partner that is involved in management of the applicant business; - iii.
+For a partnership, all general partners and all limited partners owning 20% or more of the equity of the firm; - iii.
 For a corporation, all owners of 20% or more of the corporation and each officer and director; - iv.
 For limited liability companies (LLCs), all members owning 20% or more of the company and each officer, director, and managing member; - v.
-Any person hired by the business to manage day-to-day operations. - b) The Form 1919 includes the certifications and requirements previously set forth in SBA Forms 601, 912, 1261, and 1624.
+Any person hired by the business to manage day-to-day operations; and - vi.
+Any person guaranteeing the loan, if that guaranty is required by SBA, as set forth in Chapter 4, Paragraph II.B. of this Subpart. - b) The Form 1919 includes the certifications and requirements previously set forth in SBA Forms 601, 912, 1261, and 1624.
 In addition, the requirements imposed by laws and executive orders concerning floodplains and wetlands management, lead based paint, earthquake hazards, the Right to Financial Privacy Act, among others are included in SBA Form 1919 - c) Lender must complete and sign SBA Form 1920. - d) Additional Forms may be necessary.
-See 2.e below. - 2.
+See 2.d) below. - 2.
 All standard 7(a) loan applications over \$350,000 must include the following: - a) Lender must complete and submit SBA Form 1920 - b) As part of the Lender's request for Guaranty, the Applicant is required to complete and sign SBA Form 1919, Application for Loan.
 Application packages must include all forms and information the lender is required to obtain based on loan size and delivery method in accordance with Chapter 4 Credit Standards. - c) SBA Form 1919 must be signed by the following: - i.
 For a sole proprietorship, the sole proprietor; - ii.
-For a partnership, all general partners and all limited partners owning 20% or more of the equity of the firm or any partner who is involved in management of the applicant business; - iii.
-For a corporation, all owners of 20% or more of the corporation and each officer and director: - iv.
+For a partnership, all general partners and all limited partners owning 20% or more of the equity of the firm; - iii.
+For a corporation, all owners of 20% or more of the corporation and each officer and director; - iv.
 For limited liability companies (LLCs), all members owning 20% or more of the company and each officer, director, and managing member; - v.
-Any person hired by the business to manage day-to-day operations. - d) The Form 1919 includes the certifications and requirements previously set forth in SBA Forms 601, 912 and 1261.
-In addition, the requirements imposed by laws and executive orders discussed in paragraph I.A.1. of this Chapter are included in SBA Form 1919 - e) Additional Forms that may be necessary: - i.
+Any person hired by the business to manage day-to-day operations; and - vi.
+Any person guaranteeing the loan, if that guaranty is required by SBA, as set forth in Chapter 4, Paragraph II.B. of this Subpart. - d) The Form 1919 includes the certifications and requirements previously set forth in SBA Forms 601, 912 and 1261.
+In addition, the requirements imposed by laws and executive orders discussed in paragraph I.A.1. of this Chapter are included in SBA Form 1919 - e) Additional Forms that may be necessary:

+i.
 Form 159(7(a)): If the applicant or business did not pay anyone to assist in (a) preparing the loan application or any related materials and/or (b) referring the loan to the lender (for example, a packager, broker, accountant or lawyer), the applicant will so indicate on the Form 1919, and Form 159(7(a)) is not required to be completed by the applicant.
 If a packager or referral agent has been used or the lender has charged a fee associated with the application, the Form 159(7(a)) must be completed.
 If the lender has paid a referral fee in connection with an SBA guaranteed loan, the lender must complete the Form 159(7(a)).
 See Chapter 3, Paragraphs VIII-IX of this Subpart for further guidance on the disclosure of fees.